 Chad Burrow is recognized as one of the premiere clarinetists of his generation.
 He has appeared as a soloist and chamber musician in concert halls across the globe.
 The European press has said that Chad performs with "brilliant technique and tonal beauty mixed with an expressive ferocity."
-Danish critic, Henrik Svane, went on to describe a performance as filled with "virtuosity, energy, and power without compromise."
-The New York Times recently called a Carnegie Hall appearance in Poulenc's, Sonata, as giving a "strong impression" and being a "bright and genial account."
+Danish critic Henrik Svane went on to describe a performance as filled with "virtuosity, energy, and power without compromise."
+The New York Times recently called a Carnegie Hall appearance in Poulenc's Sonata as giving a "strong impression" and being a "bright and genial account."

-Chad's recent concert engagements abroad have included concerts in Austria, Denmark's Thy Chamber Music Festival, recitals in the National Concert Hall in Taipei, Taiwan, concerts in Strasbourg, France and Concerto appearances with the Taichung Philharmonic, the "Classic" Orchestra of Taichung and the Shin Sharn Ensemble in Taipei.
+Chad's recent concert engagements abroad have included concerts in Austria, Denmark's Thy Chamber Music Festival, recitals in the National Concert Hall in Taipei, Taiwan, concerts in Strasbourg, France, and Concerto appearances with the Taichung Philharmonic, the "Classic" Orchestra of Taichung and the Shin Sharn Ensemble in Taipei.
 Recent performances in the United States have included appearances with the Chamber Music Society of Lincoln Center in Alice Tully Hall, Chamber Music Northwest, and performances on a series of Benny Goodman centennial concerts in Carnegie Hall and Yale University.
-Other performances have included venues at Rice University, the Museum of Jewish Heritage in New York, the University of Houston, three International Clarinet Association conferences, Northwestern University, the Music Mansion in Providence (RI), the Notre Dame University, Texas Tech University, University of North Texas, University of, Texas Christian University, the University of Texas, Louisiana State University and the University of Oklahoma Clarinet Symposium, and others.
+Other performances have included venues at Rice University, the Museum of Jewish Heritage in New York, the University of Houston, multiple International Clarinet Association conferences, Northwestern University, the Music Mansion in Providence (RI), Notre Dame University, Texas Tech University, University of North Texas, University of, Texas Christian University, the University of Texas, Louisiana State University and the University of Oklahoma Clarinet Symposium, and others.
 Chad has also performed with numerous orchestras, including the Ann Arbor Symphony, Cumberland Orchestra, and the Longview Symphony.
-You can also find a recently released recording of William Bolcom's, Clarinet Concerto with the University of Michigan Symphony Band on the Equilibrium label.
+You can find a recently released recording of William Bolcom's Clarinet Concerto with the University of Michigan Symphony Band on the Equilibrium label.

 In addition to his own schedule of performances, Chad is the clarinetist for Duo Clarion, formed in 1999 at Yale University with pianist Amy I-Lin Cheng.
-Duo Clarion maintains an active series of performances throughout the United States, Europe, and the Far East.
+Duo Clarion maintains an active performance schedule throughout the United States, Europe, and the Far East.
 Duo Clarion's work has been recorded and released by Albany Records, CD Baby, and Wei Studios in Taiwan.
 The Duo's most recent recording features works of Brahms and Schumann on CD Baby.
 Violinist Sean Wang joins Duo Clarion to form Trio Solari.
 The trio has had a regular touring schedule around the world since 2006.
-Trio Solari released their first recording of eclectic repertoire on the Centaur label.
+Trio Solari recently released their first recording of eclectic repertoire on the Centaur label.